Spoofing attack: Voice spoofing

 Information technology plays an increasingly large role in today's world, and different authentication methods are used for restricting access to informational resources, including voice biometrics.
 Examples of using speaker recognition systems include internet banking systems, customer identification during a call to a call center, as well as passive identification of a possible criminal using a preset "blacklist".

 Technologies related to the synthesis and modeling of speech are developing very quickly, allowing one to create voice recordings almost indistinguishable from real ones.
-Such services are called Text-to-Speech (TTS) or Style transfer services.
+Such services are called text-to-speech (TTS) or style transfer services.
 The first one aimed at creating a new person.
 The second one aimed at identifies as another in voice identification systems.

 A large number of scientists are busy developing algorithms that would be able to distinguish the synthesized voice of the machine from the real one.
 On the other hand, these algorithms need to be thoroughly tested to make sure that the system really works.
-However, an early study has shown that feature design and masking augmentation have a significant impact on the ability to detect spoofed voice.
+Prior work has demonstrated that feature design and masking-based augmentation play an important role in improving spoofed speech detection performance.

+More recently, approaches that integrate trainable feature extractors with strong and diverse audio augmentation strategies have shown improved robustness, highlighting the importance of jointly learning representations while exposing the model to a wide range of artifacts and signal distortions.